caseconsulting/vue-expense-app/unitTests/utils/README.md

 ## Usage

-Add the below to the beginning of your Nightwatch test and you should be good to use the utils and constants as per the examples:
+Add the below to the beginning of your Nightwatch test and you should be good to use the utils and vars as per the examples:

 ```
 const utils = require('../utils/utils.js');